wyozi/hayaan/README.md

 });
 ```

-The issue with these methods is that they quickly become either bloated or overly complicated.
+The issue with these methods is that they don't generally allow dependencies between properties and can quickly become bloated due to having to repeat some of the test initialization code.
+None of these methods are particularly elegant.

 This problem has been solved in Ruby with RSpec's [`let` method](https://medium.com/@tomkadwill/all-about-rspec-let-a3b642e08d39).
 Hayaan brings similar solution to statically typed TypeScript (i.e. [given2](https://github.com/tatyshev/given2) for TypeScript).

 ### Recipes